djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - create discontinuities in predictions;
 - underestimate uncertainty if implemented carelessly.

-Local kriging works best when the covariance range is short relative to the entire study region.
+Local kriging is most effective when the covariance range is short relative to the full study region.

----

-## 31. How kriging connects to the variogram chapter
+## How kriging connects to the variogram chapter

 The variogram chapter answered: